E12

 - Check fuel level: Open the fuel cap and visually confirm the fuel level.
 Refill with clean fuel if low, following Einhell's recommended fuel type.

 - Inspect tank vent: Ensure the fuel cap vent hole is not blocked.
-A blocked vent can cause vacuum in the tank and fuel starvation.
+A blocked vent can cause a vacuum in the tank and fuel starvation.
 Clean the vent with compressed air or replace the cap.

 - Tap the tank gently: Lightly tap the side of the fuel tank near the level sender to free a sticking float.
 Do not use excessive force.